Ecommerce tips for a successful Christmas and New Year 2018

 1. Optimise your website for Christmas

-Whilst for some this might be too late, as a good site optimised might take 3-4 months to start seeing improved rankings.
+Whilst for some this might be too late for 2017, as a good site optimised might take 3-4 months to start seeing improved rankings.
 However, this is important to ensure your goods are found.

 What to look out for when optimising your site: